NevTrace-org/Easy-Connect/README.md

 ### Additional costs:

-- **Hosting:** xxx USD/year (estimated, if real costs are cheaper, we will return the remaining funds)
+- **Hosting:** xxx USD/year (Estimated: If the actual costs are lower than anticipated, the surplus funds will be reimbursed)
 - **Software and licences:** xxx USD/year (Make subscription, etc)
-- **Marketing:** 15,000 USD/year (estimated, if the revenue obtained from Easy Connect customers allows these costs to be reduced, we will return the remaining funds)
+- **Marketing:** 12,000 USD/year (Estimated: If the actual costs are lower than anticipated, the surplus funds will be reimbursed)
-- **Community management:** $15,000 USD/year
+- **Community management:** $12,000 USD/year
 - Audit costs are not included.
 - Legal costs are not included.